tinkernerd/photos/README.md

 ## 🤝 Contributing & 💖 Support

-If you find this project helpful, check out @ECarry for the original codebase and continuous updates.
+If you find this project helpful, check out [`ECarry/photography-website`](https://github.com/ECarry/photography-website) for the original codebase and continuous updates.
 Feel free to open issues and pull requests.
 Don’t forget to give it a ⭐️!

 ---

 ## 📝 Changelog

-Keep up with updates in the [Changelog](https://github.com/tinkernerd/photos/edit/main/changelog.md).
+Keep up with updates in the [Changelog](https://github.com/tinkernerd/Photos/main/changelog.md).